Etiquette

 9. Engage with the Community

-Bouldering, whether indoors or outdoors, is more than just a physical challenge.
+Climbing, whether indoors or outdoors, is more than just a physical challenge.
 It’s about being part of a community and respecting the environment and others around you.
 By following these etiquettes, you can ensure that your climbing experience is enjoyable, safe, and respectful.
-Happy climbing!
+Never quit!